 About Smart Justice for Women

-- providing leadership and expertise on issues impacting on women’s criminalisation
+- Providing leadership and expertise on issues impacting women’s criminalisation.

-- establishing a consultative body on issues impacting on women’s criminalisation
+- Acting as a consultative body on issues impacting women’s criminalisation.

 Smart Justice for Women’s purpose and priorities

 There is an urgent need to stem the growth of women in prison in Victoria.
 The number of women in Victorian prisons has more than doubled over the past decade, with the number of Aboriginal women in prison more than tripling.

 There is a clear link between disadvantage and women’s involvement with the criminal legal system.
 Most women who are drawn into the criminal legal system have experienced trauma, including childhood and adult victimisation, involvement with child protection, poverty, sexual abuse, and family violence.
 Without appropriate supports, these experiences can drive women to engage in behaviours that lead to them becoming criminalised, with damaging ripple effects to their families and communities.

 Smart Justice for Women has identified key reforms required to reverse the increasing incarceration and criminalisation of women, prioritising:

 - Self-determination of Aboriginal and Torres Strait Islander women in implementing criminal legal reform.

 - The full implementation of Poccum’s Law for bail reform.